At the time of writing this, there are thousands of analytics Chrome extensions in the Google Chrome Web Store.

 From debugging and viewing all the way to enhancing your data, we’ve tested loads of them and here are the top 11 I find make my life easier and giveme more insight.

 This speeds up your work and reduces the chance for human error when copying everything over manually.
+Check out our quick and easy guide to the GTM Copy/Paste extension!

 2. PII Viewer